Planning Survey And Evaluation Question And Answers

 Planning

-• Planning is a systemic approach to defining the problem, setting priorities, developing specific goals & objectives & determining alternative strategies & methods of implementation.
+• Planning is a systemic approach to defining the problem, setting priorities, developing specific goals and objectives, and determining alternative strategies and methods of implementation.

 Survey

-• It is a non-experimental type of research that attempts to gather information about the status quo for a large number of cases by describing present conditions without directly analyzing their causes
+• Survey is a non-experimental type of research that attempts to gather information about the status quo for a large number of cases by describing present conditions without directly analyzing their causes

 Evaluation

-• Evaluation measures the degree to which objectives & targets are fulfilled & the quality of the results obtained
+• Evaluation measures the degree to which objectives and targets are fulfilled and the quality of the results obtained

 Planning Survey And Evaluation Important Notes